Sometimes, cats get sick. But it's important to know the warning signs just in case something serious is happening.

 Oftentimes, small meals and larger kibble might be the answer, rather than an underlying cause, and your vet will advise you on how to prevent this from happening in the future.

 Always watch out for weight loss, loss of appetite, undigested food, lethargic behavior, gagging, stomach upset, and overeating, as these are all common reasons for vomiting foam.
 Cat owners should contact their vet if they think their cat is vomiting frequently.
-Gastritis is another cause of cat vomiting and can be very serious.
+Gastritis, an inflammatory bowel disease, is a potential cause of cat vomiting and can be very serious.

 Follow along at our Wide Open Pets Facebook!